-We monitor any emerging patterns, through on-going MyConcern Records - with due regard to age, ethnicity, gender, special educational needs, disability etc. If any children are identified as regularly triggering serious sanctions and breaching the expectations of the behaviour policy, staff will look at further support or intervention that the child may require to support them to understand and improve their behaviour.
+We monitor any emerging patterns, through on-going MyConcern Records and logs on the behaviour tracker - with due regard to age, ethnicity, gender, special educational needs, disability etc. If any children are identified as regularly triggering serious sanctions and breaching the expectations of the behaviour policy, staff will look at further support or intervention that the child may require to support them to understand and improve their behaviour.